learn-co-curriculum/dsc-correlation-covariance/README.md

 The term "correlation" refers to a relationship or association between variables.
 In almost any business, it is useful to express one quantity in terms of its relationship with others.
 For example:
 - Sales might increase when the marketing department spends more on TV advertisements
 - Customer's average purchase amount on an e-commerce website might depend on a number of factors related to that customer, e.g. location, age group, gender etc.
-- Social media activity and website clicks might be be associated with revenue that a digital publisher makes. etc.
+- Social media activity and website clicks might be associated with revenue that a digital publisher makes. etc.

 Correlation is the first step to understanding these relationships and subsequently building better business and statistical models.